 My clients were enjoying the scenery as I idled the boat along, keeping an eye on the bottom machine, looking for fish or structure.
-I often troll to locate gamefish on Sarasota fishing charters.
+I often troll to locate gamefish.
 Moments later Erinn’s rod bowed deeply and line peeled off her reel.

 “Fish on!” she shouted with excitement, “It feels like a nice one”